 As we continue sailing, take note of the ever-changing landscapes and scenery throughout your 2,500-nautical mile voyage.
-We've progressed from a pristine tundra environment in the arctic, then down along the rocky, big-walled coast of baffin island, to the wind-battered coastal forests of Newfoundland and Labrador.
+We've progressed from a pristine tundra environment in the arctic, then down along the rocky, big-walled coast of baffin island, to the wind-battered coastal forests of newfoundland and labrador.

-DAY 13 | L'ANSE AUX MEADOWS NATIONAL HISTORIC SITE: VIKING AND NORSE HISTORY with helicopters, quick-launch Zodiacs, a sauna and spa, dining areas surrounded by glass, high-tech presentation spaces, cabins with the best of amenities, and a wide array of exciting off-ship adventure options.
+DAY 13 | L'ANSE AUX MEADOWS NATIONAL HISTORIC SITE: VIKING AND NORSE HISTORY

+As we sail toward L'Anse Aux Meadows National Historic Site on the northern tip of Newfoundland, consider the differences in modern and ancient marine vessels.
+Today, you're comfortably ensconced on the state-of-the-art Ultramarine, a beautifully designed ship with helicopters, quick-launch Zodiacs, a sauna and spa, dining areas surrounded by glass, high-tech presentation spaces, cabins with the best of amenities, and a wide array of exciting off-ship adventure options.
 Then consider the wooden longboats that transported the Vikings an incredible 2,180 kilometres from Greenland to Newfoundland in 1000 AD.
 Today, you're going to visit the archeological remains of where they landed in their hand-hewn vessels.
 L'Anse aux Meadows National Historic Site (also a recognized UNESCO World Heritage Site) is the only confirmed Norse or Viking settlement in North America.